icons8/lunacy-docs/docs/components.md

 Some basic overrides you can make are changes to layer color, text, or image content.

-Below, we have a simple example of a card component consisted of an image (an oval with an **Image** fill) and a labeled button.
-We make three types of overrides to the card, changing the **button color**, the **button label**, and the **image**.
+Here’s a simple example of a card component made up of an image (an oval with an **Image** fill) and a labeled button.
+We applied three overrides: changed the **button color**, updated the **button label**, and replaced the **image**.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/creating_simple_overrides.png" height="auto"><source src="/public/creating_simple_overrides.mp4" type="video/mp4"></video>

-You can easily reset all of these overrides by pressing <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > in the **Component** section, like in the demo above.
+You can easily reset all of these overrides by pressing <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > in the instance properties.

 Here’s a full list of layers and properties you can create overrides for: